adknowledgeportal/data-models/README.md

 ## Automation

-For information on the automation and workflows configured for this repository, review the [workflow documentation](.github/workflows/README.md).
+For information on the automation and workflows configured for this repository, review the [CI/CD documentation](.github/workflows/README.md).

 ## Developing in a codespace